-Actuarial assumptions have been reviewed over the year to reflect demographic experience of the book.
-Updates were made to base mortality, mortality improvements and expense assumptions.
-Coupled with experience variances in the year, this contributed to a £17.2m increase in surplus.
+Actuarial assumptions have been reviewed over the reporting period to reflect demographic experience of the book.
+Updates were made to the voluntary prepayment rates on lifetime mortgages and a short-term expense provision is held as a margin for uncertainty.
+Coupled with experience variances in the period, this contributed to a reduction in surplus of £2.7m.